Unconventional Policy and Inflation

 Revision Date

-We investigate whether unconventional monetary and fiscal policy enacted in response to the COVID-19 pandemic contributed to the 2021–2023 inflation surge.
-Through the lens of multiple complementary empirical strategies, including event studies, vector autoregressions, and regional panel regressions, we establish a null result across all approaches.
-Our findings challenge the popular view in the media that pandemic-era stimulus caused recent inflation.
+We study the effects of unconventional monetary and fiscal policies on inflation dynamics.
+Using multiple complementary empirical approaches, including event studies, vector autoregressions, and regional panel regressions, we find little evidence that these policies contributed meaningfully to inflation in the past decades.
 The key economic mechanism operates through a disinflationary supply-side channel in the Phillips curve, which offsets the upward pressure on inflation from the usual demand channel.
 We demonstrate this mechanism both theoretically and empirically.

 -